firetools/firetools.github.io/_pages/bfds.md

 ## License

+Blender and BFDS are both **free software**.

-BFDS is **free software** under the terms of the GNU General Public License.
+BFDS was released under the terms of the GNU General Public License.
 It is distributed in the hope that it will be useful, but without any warranty.

 ## Financing